Why Your Anthem Unit Freezes Up & Henderson Heat Pump Repair is Required

 When to Repair and When to Replace

-Repair makes sense when the system is under 8–10 years old, and the issue involves minor refrigerant correction, capacitor replacement, or airflow cleaning.
+Repair makes sense when the system is less than 8–10 years old.
+Additionally, repair is usually the best course of action if the issue involves minor refrigerant correction, capacitor replacement, or airflow cleaning.
 That way, you can restore performance at a manageable cost.

-Replacement becomes the better option when the unit exceeds 12 years, experiences repeated freeze events, uses phased-out R-22 refrigerant, or suffers major coil leaks.
+Replacement becomes the better option when the unit is 12 years old or more, you’ve experienced repeated freeze events, your system uses phased-out R-22 refrigerant, or suffers major coil leaks.

 Schedule Henderson Heat Pump Repair Before The Damage Worsens